What is the free market

 For more information read our article on electricity and gas protection.

-What is the difference between the free market and the enhanced protection/protection service
+What is the difference between the free market and the enhanced protection service

 The difference lies in the choice of power and gas seller by consumers.

-- Free market: consumers freely choose their electricity and gas seller and the offer closest to their needs.
+- Free market: consumers freely choose their electricity seller and the offer closest to their needs.

 Learn more in our article on the differences between the free and protected market.